hashicorp/terraform-provider-azurerm/website/docs/r/storage_account_local_user.html.markdown

 * `name` - (Required) The name which should be used for this Storage Account Local User.
 Changing this forces a new Storage Account Local User to be created.

-* `storage_account_name` - (Required) The name of the Storage Account that this Storage Account Local User resides in.
+* `storage_account_id` - (Required) The ID of the Storage Account that this Storage Account Local User resides in.
 Changing this forces a new Storage Account Local User to be created.

 ---